futel/asteriskserver/README-aws.md

 Region is us-west-2.

 ## Topic and queue:

+Note that other components will also subscribe to the topic.

 - create SNS topic "asterisk-prod-events" for asterisk manager events
 - (note ARN)
 - create SQS queue "asterisk-prod-events" for asterisk manager events